DIY Trac Bar

 1) Oemy's DIY Trac Bar 2) Roger Woebbecke's DIY Trac Bar

-3) Dan Kilgore's DIY Trac Bar 4) Tom Urso's DIY Trac Bar
+3) Dan Kilgore's DIY Trac Bar 4) Todd Cunningham DIY Trac Bar

-Here it is March 27, 2009 and I am just now adding information about my DIY Trac Bar.
-This is the project that stated it all.
+Here it is March 27, 2009, and I am just now adding information about my DIY Trac Bar.
+This is the project that started it all.
 Rodger Woebbecke (AKA - Logthumper) posted his version of DIY Trac Bar on IRV2 and I said to myself, if he can do it so can I.

-So, I made some carboard templates, got some 3/8" steel, cut the peices out with a cutting torch, drilled the the holes, welded the parts together, got the proper nuts/bolts, ordered the trac bar and put it all together.
+So, I made some cardboard templates, got some 3/8" steel, cut the pieces out with a cutting torch, drilled the holes, welded the parts together, got the proper nuts/bolts ordered the trac bar, and put it all together.

 But, I became a Brazel's dealer for UltraPower/UltraTrac and decided to install & test the UltraTrac trac bars.